-Just a stone’s throw away from Plaza Lagoi is the Lagoi Bay Lantern Park that features an underwater theme and larger-than-life-size lanterns.
+Just a stone’s throw away from Plaza Lagoi is the Lagoi Bay Lantern Park (Update: No longer in operation) that features an underwater theme and larger-than-life-size lanterns.
 Each of the 21 brightly lit lanterns showcase an endangered marine or land animal that calls Indonesia home.

 Chill Cove @ Treasure Bay Bintan

 No beach resort getaway is complete without an afternoon or two spent frolicking in the water.
 Chill Cove @ Treasure Bay Bintan is home to the Crystal Lagoon, the first and largest manmade saltwater lagoon in Southeast Asia.
 Spanning more than six hectares, the lagoon offers a wide range of water activities which you can enjoy without having to worry about waves, rocks or jellyfish.
 For those who prefer to stay dry, Chill Cove @ Treasure Bay Bintan also features a good selection of land activities, from mangrove kayaking to ATV rides.

 Adrenaline junkies can choose from riding all-terrain vehicles (ATVs), mangrove kayaking, riding the Aquaglide Sailboat, the Jetovator, or even a sea scooter.
 The crystal clear lagoon is the perfect backdrop for kid-friendly activities such as riding a mini electric ATV, jumping on a bouncy castle, playing on an inflatable bear water slide and setting off on a solar boat ride.